tyashin/CIS-CC-UOL-violations/README.md

 Being aware of the complaint procedure we at the same time are sceptical about the ability of this approach to resolve current situation (e.g. it was not enough to stop invasive online proctoring during previous exams).
 Since the complaint procedure is not very effective, ***we decided to create this project as the public incentive for the university to straighten its course of action.***

 We are planning to employ both official complaint procedure and this project pages (and, possibly, other approaches, too) in order to resolve the described problems.

+Update from June 2021: During the 2020-21 academic year the situation got even worse.
+UOL refused to discuss or fix any of violations described on these pages and also introduced a few new ones.
+At this point there's hardly single aspect of CIS/CC programs left that is not seriously flawed or even broken.

 ## List of cases